-3.2 Types of cage
+3.2 Types of Cage

 Floating-type cage is commonly used in marine waters.
 It is supported by a floating frame, where net bags are kept hanging in water without touching the basin.
 It is generally practiced in water bodies with a depth of water more than 6 m.